‘Bold And The Beautiful’ Spoilers For Mon. April 16: Taylor’s Wrath, Steffy Supports Liam, ‘Bridge’ Puzzled

 — Bold & The Beautiful (@BandB_CBS) April 14, 2018

 Bold and the Beautiful spoilers also indicate that after Liam confesses that he shot his own father, Steffy has a surprising reaction.
 She stands by her man and insists that he could not have committed the crime.
-Soap Hub states that Liam will start seeing Steffy in a new light, and for the first time in a long time his focus won’t be on the fact that his wife slept with his father.
-She will continue to support him on Monday, April 16 and she will tell him that they will work through this crisis together.
+Soap Hub states that Liam will start seeing Steffy in a new light, and for the first time in a long time, his focus won’t be on the fact that his wife slept with his father.
+She will continue to support him on Monday, April 16, and she will tell him that they will work through this crisis together.
 Of course, her care and support will mean the world to Liam.

 She’s right. ????♀️ #BoldandBeautiful pic.twitter.com/ikVXqBVoBw